Smart Dual Citizenship for Italians

 The Legal Landscape

-These Supreme Court decisions aren’t binding on lower courts, so local rulings might still favor applicants.
-Different judges can interpret the law differently, and legal precedents aren’t mandatory in Italy.
-However, the Supreme Court’s new trend could influence lower court decisions, especially given the recent rise in citizenship claims.
+These Supreme Court decisions are not binding on lower courts, meaning local rulings may still favor applicants.
+Judges in Italy have discretion to interpret the law independently, as legal precedents are not mandatory.
+However, the emerging trend in the Supreme Court’s decisions could influence lower court judgments, particularly given the recent surge in citizenship claims.

 Practical Advice